eric-decompiled/prompt/content/blog/epic-of-gpt.md

 For in this world, enlightened and unchained,
 A new-found hope, a destiny attained.

-Mooloch, now vanquished, banished to the past,
+Moloch, now vanquished, banished to the past,
 Its reign of darkness overthrown at last;
 The hero's quest, triumphant and complete,
-Had led to Mooloch's final, sure defeat.
+Had led to Moloch's final, sure defeat.

 With harmony, prosperity, and peace,
 The world embraced a future without cease;